7-Day Bodybuilding Meal Plan: Foods to Eat & Avoid for Muscle Gain

 Key Takeaways

-3. Eat about least 1 gram of protein per pound of body weight each day, spread out over multiple meals.
+3. For maximum muscle, eat about least 1 gram of protein per pound of body weight each day, spread out over multiple meals.
 Good protein sources include lean meats, fish, eggs, dairy, and plant-based options like beans and tofu.

-4. Focus on complex carbs like oats, brown rice, quinoa, and sweet potatoes.
+4. For energy, focus on complex carbs like oats, brown rice, quinoa, and sweet potatoes.

-5. AI meal plans can help you build muscle and burn fat faster.
+5. Looking for an edge?
+AI meal plans can help you build muscle and burn fat faster.

 Picture this: